seregazhuk/seregazhuk.github.io_old/_posts/2017-10-14-memcached-reactphp-p2.md

 }
 {% endhighlight %}

 Now, only valid commands are sent to the server.
-If we try to call a non-existing method the promise will be rejected:
+If we try to call a non-existing command, the promise will be rejected:

 {% highlight php %}
 <?php